catlinman/comrelay/README.md

 For additional information for the given commands please read the help that can be viewed with the help command.

+Comrelay creates its configuration files in the current execution directory.
+This means that running any Comrelay commands that modify the configuration must be executed in the directory where the configuration is stored.

 ## Security ##

 It is advised to bind the server to better handle access to paths such as the